CosBett/UniQuotes-Website/README.md

 # Uni-Quotes App
-This quote web application inspires you with a variety of quotes and gives you opportunity to inspire others by adding and voting your favorite inspiring quotes.It also enable you to down vote and delete terrible quotes.

 <a href="https://cosbett.github.io/UniQuotes-Website/" > Live Demo link</a>
-#### This is a Quote application
+####  This quote web application inspires you with a variety of quotes and gives you opportunity to inspire others by adding and voting your favorite inspiring quotes.It also enable you to down vote and delete terrible quotes.
 Latest version - 11th Jan 2022
 #### By **Cosmas Bett**
 ## Description